 How Do You Find The Sum Of Interior Angles

-Sep 22, 2025 · 6 min read
+6 min read

 Understanding Polygons and Their Angles

 Before diving into the calculations, let's establish a clear understanding of what we're dealing with.
 A polygon is a closed two-dimensional shape formed by straight line segments.
 These segments are called sides, and the points where they meet are called vertices.
-The angles formed inside the polygon at each vertex are called interior angles.
+Plus, the angles formed inside the polygon at each vertex are called interior angles.
 The sum of these interior angles is what we aim to determine.

 Polygons are classified based on the number of sides they have: